Ken Avery begins his 11th year as Gardener.

 A number of the previous directors plus several new persons were approved as Honorary Directors.
 Founding director Russell H. Bennett left the board and became an honorary member.
 This list also included one of the other founding directors, Dorothy Binder, and one of the new names on the honorary list was Mrs. R. N. Beim, who was Moana Odell Beim, daughter of Friends Founder Clinton Odell and future president of the Friends.

-No further donations were voted to be made to the Park Board.
+No further donations were voted to be made to the Board of Park Commissioners.
 It was the suggestion of Superintendent Ruhe that the Friends accumulate the funds for the new shelter.

 In The Fringed Gentian™ Vol. 17 No.3 July 1969, Martha Crone wrote about Evening Grosbeaks and also: